Jump To Content

 Who can apply?

-You must be an enrolled student at one of the participating universities who meets the prerequisites and is a sophomore level (2nd-year) student graduating in either December ‘24 or Spring ‘25.
+You must be an enrolled student at one of the participating universities who meets the prerequisites and is a sophomore level (2nd-year) student graduating in either December ‘25 or May ‘26.

 As a sophomore, can I apply for both a Google STEP internship and Tech Exchange this fall?

 Yes, you can apply to both programs as you’ll be independently considered for each program.
-The Student Technical Engineering Program (STEP) takes place over the summer between first and second years.
+The Tech Exchange Program is an educational program which takes place during the spring semester.
+The Student Technical Engineering Program (STEP) is a paid internship opportunity for first and second year CS students which takes place during the summer.
+Visit the STEP internship page for more information.

 Can new partner universities get involved?